This is a relatively common question.

 Anonymous Proxies and Services

-One way that many people advocate sending anonymous communications is via an anonymous proxy or gateway.
+One way many people advocate sending anonymous communications is via an anonymous proxy or gateway.
 One example is TOR, The Onion Router.
-Like an onion a connection made through TOR is routed through several different computers, often all over the planet.
-Each step of the transmission is encrypted in such a way that the path through TOR can not be traced, and most importantly the source cannot be identified.
+Like an onion, a connection made through TOR is routed through several different computers, often all over the planet.
+Each step of the transmission is encrypted in such a way that the path through TOR cannot be traced, and most importantly, the source cannot be identified.

 And like the coffee shop, it might still not be enough.

 There May Be Even More to Email than IPs and Addresses

 Some email programs include the name of the computer on which it’s being run in the email header.